 FRED FLEISHER

 I use unexpected elements to subvert expectations that are fed to people on a daily basis.
 The work demonstrates the often-confused psychology of living in a world that makes claims to the primacy of civilization, while seemingly undermining the only world where people can live, where everything lives.
 I see knowledge and power being sold, manipulated or masked by our own culture of consumption.
 We are used, yet we are also complicit.
-My work is providing a portal into a Jungian-like unconscious, collective dream state that forces reflection beyond the oft-used humorous elements that it might contain.
+My work provides a portal into a Jungian-like unconscious, collective dream state that forces reflection beyond the

 I was born in Pennsylvania and live and work in Brooklyn, NY.
 After an enlistment in the army I earned a BFA and BS from Penn State and an MFA from Queens College, CUNY.
 Currently my work is affiliated with TFLR Contemporary - a communal, collaborative endeavor based in Brooklyn, NY.
 I have had a number of solo, two and three person exhibitions and have been included in many notable group exhibits.
 I have worked with curators, both nationally and internationally and over the last several years I have undertaken some curatorial endeavors, collaborating with other curators and artists.
 I am also an Assistant Professor of Visual Arts at SUNY, College at Old Westbury.